ajkumar21/shopping_cart/README.md

 ### `npm test`

-Launches the test runner in the interactive watch mode.<br />
+Launches the Jest test runner in the interactive watch mode.<br />
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

+### `npm run e2e`

+Launches the Cypress test runner in the interactive GUI

 ### `npm run build`